Why Counselling or Psychotherapy?

 If we find it difficult to open up with family or friends about what’s troubling us, talking with your psychotherapist offers a different approach to thinking about your particular situation and what might be troubling you, and discovering alternative ways to respond.
 These responses can be life changing.

 How many sessions will I need?

-Short-term psychotherapy of 6-12 sessions can be very effective to deal with issues that have surfaced recently in your life – at work or in a relationship, for instance – and may need only a short course of therapy for you to gain insight and to resolve.
+Short-term counselling of 6-12 sessions can be very effective to deal with (and resolve) difficulties that have recently surfaced in your life; for instance, stresses at work or challenges from a new relationship.

-During therapy, we will periodically review how the work is going and what might need to be addressed.
+During therapy, we will regularly review how things are going.
 This includes working towards a planned ending.